-- (1) If your bike has rim brakes, disengage the brake's quick-release mechanism to increase the clearance between the tire and the brake pads (See Section 4.C fig. 11 through 15). - (2) If your bike has cam action front wheel retention, move the cam lever from the locked or CLOSED position to the OPEN position (figs. 8a & b).
-If your bike has through bolt or bolt-on front wheel retention, loosen the fastener(s) a few turns counter-clockwise using an appropriate wrench, lock key or the integral lever. - (3) If your front fork has a clip-on type secondary retention device, disengage it.
-If your front fork has an integral secondary retention device, and a traditional cam action system (fig. 8a) loosen the tension adjusting nut enough to allow removing the wheel from the dropouts.
-If your front wheel uses a cam-and-cup system, (fig. 8b) squeeze the cup and cam lever together while removing the wheel.
-No rotation of any part is necessary with the cam-and-cup system.
+- (1) If your bike has rim brakes, disengage the brake's quick-release mechanism to increase the clearance between the tire and the brake pads (See Section 4.C fig. 14 through 18). - (2) If your bike has a cam action front wheel retention, move the cam lever from the locked or CLOSED position to the OPEN position (figs. 9a & 9b).
+If your bike has through-bolt or bolt-on front wheel retention, loosen the fastener(s) a few turns counter-clockwise using an appropriate wrench, lock key or the integral lever. - (3) If your front fork has a clip-on type secondary retention device, disengage it.
+If your front fork has an integral secondary retention device, and a traditional cam action system (fig. 9a) loosen the tension adjusting nut enough to allow removing the wheel from the dropouts.
+If your front wheel uses a cam-and-cup system, (fig. 9b) squeeze the cup and cam lever together while removing the wheel.
+No rotation of any part is necessary with the cam-and-cup system. - (4) If your bike has a thru-axle front wheel mounting system (figs. 12a & 12b), loosen and remove the thru axle according to the manufacturer's instructions, then remove the front wheel.